dmauser/opnazure/README_test.md

 After deployment, you can go to <https://PublicIP>, then input the user and password, to configure the OPNsense firewall.

-## Updates (Apr-2021)
+## Updates (Nov-2021)

-- Added all templates on main page for new VNET and existing VNETs for both two NICs and single NIC.
-- Added options to specific your own deployment script and configuration file.
-- Added NSG to support Standard SKU Public and Internal Load Balancer.
+- Added Active-Active deployment option (using Azure Internal and External Loadbalancer and OPNsense HA settings).
+- Templates are now auto-generated under the folder ARM from a Bicep template using Github Actions.

 ## Overview